-To conclude, pediatric TBE carries a high risk for subjective sequelae, which to some extent can be objectively assessed by using structured questionnaires and interviews.
-The early findings by Schmolck et al. that TBE in childhood can be associated with neurodevelopmental/ cognitive difficulties have now been verified.
-As summarized in a recent review by Dr. Steffen; Although larger studies may be required to determine the incidence of these sequelae, the individual child's long-term disease burden cannot be neglected.
+To conclude, pediatric TBE carries a high risk for subjective sequelae, which to some extent can be objectively assessed by using structured questionnaires and inter-views.
+A Swiss review on sleep-related symptoms concluded that 73.9% of children suffer from fatigue at long-term follow up (≥12 months) after TBE.
+The early findings by Schmolck et al. that TBE in childhood can be associated with neurodevelopmental/cognitive difficulties have now been verified.
+As summarized in a recent review by Dr. Steffen, although larger studies may be required to determine the incidence of these sequelae, the individual child's long-term disease burden cannot be neglected.

-In contrast to somatic residua and epilepsy, which of course are rare but more easily diagnosed, neurodevelopmental/ cognitive problems may elude diagnosis due to young children's difficulties in verbalizing their problems and for their parents to recognize them.
+In contrast to somatic residua and epilepsy, which of course are rare but more easily diagnosed, neurodevelopmental/cognitive problems may elude diagnosis due to young children's difficulties in verbalizing their problems and for their parents to recognize them.
 Hence, an opportunity exists to advocate for structured follow-up of children diagnosed with TBE so that early actions can be taken (for example, to explain why the child may not function as usual, to initiate educational support, to start medication for attention deficits, etc.).